solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 [![](https://img.youtube.com/vi/Pcksk-zY1MA/0.jpg)](https://www.youtube.com/watch?v=Pcksk-zY1MA)

 CrazyRussianHacker has influenced me to say, "*Let's put it to the test!*" and the joy of speaking, "*Safety is number one priority.*" In real life, I'll say these quips in jest where preparation wasn't planned, as CrazyRussianHacker performs dangerous tests regularly.
 The repetitive hooks in his language have seeped into mine.
-And if you have been watching, I'm sure you are also doing it.
+And if you have been watching, I'm sure you are doing it, too.

 With almost twelve million subscribers, his influence is "*No joke guys.*"

 ### Xiaomanyc 小马在纽约

 Better known as Arieh Smith, [Xiaomanyc](https://www.youtube.com/@xiaomanyc) drives smiles when articulating an unsuspecting language to native speakers.
-He's famous because the looks do not match his impressive Mandrian and [Fuzhounese](https://en.wikipedia.org/wiki/Fuzhou_dialect) skillsets.
+He's famous because his looks do not match his impressive Mandarin and [Fuzhounese](https://en.wikipedia.org/wiki/Fuzhou_dialect) skill sets.
 It's incredible to watch Arieh order food in an unfamiliar language while I experience anxiety about ordering a cheeseburger in my *only* language.

 [![](https://img.youtube.com/vi/qxSSKKf9S9s/0.jpg)](https://www.youtube.com/watch?v=qxSSKKf9S9s)